 Whether you want to take meeting notes, manage a meeting’s cadence, or define action items, you can do it all with a single software: ClickUp! 😄

-Moreover, while scheduling your weekly team meetings with ClickUp, you open the door to a world of powerful task management features.
+Moreover, while scheduling your weekly all hands meetings with ClickUp, you open the door to a world of powerful task management features.

 Here’s why ClickUp should be your #1 choice for best meeting management software:

 ClickUp’s virtual whiteboard helps you turn your team’s ideas into actions.